ashkam58/AIS/README.md

 # AIS Learning Platform

 This project contains a small React example implementing an adaptive math quiz.
 The component is modular so it can be reused in other projects.

+## Setup

+1. Run `npm install` to install all dependencies listed in `package.json`.
+2. Start the development server with `npm start`.

 ## Usage